 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Semester Abroad: Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 All courses and exams at Wits are conducted in English; study materials are also provided in English.

 The academic year is divided into two semesters; each semester is divided into two teaching blocks, followed by exams.
 The first semester (first and second teaching blocks) runs from February through May, with exams continuing into June; the second semester (second and third teaching blocks) runs from mid-July through October, with exams in November.
-Current academic calendars are posted on the Wits website.
+The current academic calendar is posted on the Wits website.

-Students interested in the Wits exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Wits exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 HLS will inform students nominated to study at Wits if there are any additional application materials to complete.

 The exchange agreement with Wits stipulates that one HLS JD student may study at Wits each year.
 HLS may recommend more than one candidate but ultimately selections will be made by Wits.